charmoniumQ/execution-description/se4rs/main.md

 One could even reference a Nanopublication, which is a semantic web description of the scientific claim.
 <!-- cite something for Nanopublication, too -->

-The purpose description can be even more granular, using the DoCO vocabulary <!-- TODO: cite -->, which describes documents.
+The purpose description can be even more granular, using the DoCO vocabulary \cite{constantin_document_2016}, which describes documents.

-\tiny
+\small
 ```
 <purpose>
   <prov:generated>